nuvla/documentation/docs/docs/whoami/whoami.md

 Alice can deploy any of the applications in the Nuvla library herself (step 4 and 5 in [Figure 1](#nuvla-collaboration-framework)), onto the edge-to-cloud architecture at any time and as often as needed.
 She can then process the data and carefully analyse the results, which is her key expertise.

-Once datasets are registered with Nuvla, courtesy of Emma (more about Emma very soon), she can use the platform to select datasets she wants to analyse and process, and Nuvla will propose compatible applications and infrastructure in which to deploy them.
+Once datasets are registered with Nuvla, courtesy of [Emma](#emma-the-data-expert), she can use the platform to select datasets she wants to analyse and process, and Nuvla will propose compatible applications and infrastructure in which to deploy them.

-Importantly, Alice doesn’t need any advanced IT skills for performing her job, thanks to Nuvla, [Clara](#clara-the -it-specialist) and Emma.
+Importantly, Alice doesn’t need any advanced IT skills for performing her job, thanks to Nuvla, [Clara](#clara-the -it-specialist) and [Emma](#emma-the-data-expert).

 To get started as Alice, [go here](alice).